turing85/untitled-rpg-webapp/doc/datamodel/README.md

 By external resources, a `User` should be referenced by her or his `name`.

 ---
-Open questions:
+Open question:

-- What type do we want to use for the `avatar`?
+What type do we want to use for the `avatar`?
-- Do we want to store the avatars in the database?
-  - Pros:
-    - If we store the images in the database, we do not need additional (shared) storage.
-    - A backup of the database is sufficient for disaster recovery.
-    - We do not need additional logic for mapping avatar-references in the database to files in the file system.
-  - Cons:
-    - Blobs in database =/

 ---

 [dddBlocks]: https://en.wikipedia.org/wiki/Domain-driven_design#Building_blocks